KosukeHamazaki/RAINBOW/README.md

 ### Help
-If you have some help before performing `GWAS` with `RAINBOW`, please see the help for each function by `?function_name`.
+If you have some help before performing `GWAS` with `RAINBOWR`, please see the help for each function by `?function_name`.
 You can also check how to determine each argument by

 ``` r